-21 RELATED PARTY TRANSACTIONS
+22 RELATED PARTY TRANSACTIONS

 The Company defines its officers (CEO, CFO and corporate secretary) and directors as Key Management Personnel ("KMP").
-During 2021, officers and companies controlled by officers charged consulting fees for cash consideration of \$895,160 (\$123,810 in 2020) and salaries in the amount of \$622,778 (\$622,500 in 2020).
-The consulting fees were for services performed by the corporate secretary, a director and the CFO as well as for general accounting services.
-Directors' fees charged in 2021 totalled \$79,000 (\$76,000 in 2020).
-See also Note 13 (ii),(iii),(ivi),(viii),(ixi) and Note 15(iv).
-Amounts owing to directors and officers as at December 31, 2021 totalled \$1,438,624 (\$1,685,843 at December 31, 2020).
-Amounts payable are unsecured, non-interest bearing and have no fixed terms of repayment.
-KMP received 284,621 stock options and 120,961 warrants exercisable for Multiple Voting Shares in 2021 (none in 2020).
-In 2021, stock compensation expenses totalled \$1,382,593 for KMP (\$nil in 2020).
+During 2022, officers and companies controlled by officers charged consulting fees for cash consideration of \$1,564,289 (\$895,160 in 2021) and salaries in the amount of \$632,558 (\$622,778 in 2021).
+The consulting fees were for services performed by the corporate secretary, the president, a director and the CFO as well as for general accounting services.
+Directors' fees charged in 2022 totalled \$88,000 (\$79,000 in 2021).
+See also Note 13 (ii),(iii),(iv),(vii),(viii),(ix) and Note 16(i),(ii),(iv),(xvii).
+Amounts owing to directors and officers as at December 31, 2022 totalled \$1,538,577 (\$1,438,624 at December 31, 2021).
+At December 31, 2022, the CEO owed the Company \$238,275 for advance against his salary.
+Amounts receivable/payable are unsecured, non-interest bearing and have no fixed terms of repayment.
+KMP exercised stock options to acquire 98,505 Multiple Voting Shares and exercised warrants to acquire 59,688 Multiple Voting Shares in 2022 (284,621 stock options and 120,961 warrants exercisable for Multiple Voting Shares in 2021).
+In 2022, stock compensation expenses totalled \$nil for KMP (\$1,382,593 in 2021).
 In the three tranches of the convertible debenture financing completed in September and October 2021, officers and directors or entities controlled by them subscribed for an aggregate of \$1,532,560 of debentures.
-See also Note 22(ii).
+See also Note 23(ii) and (iii) and Note 28(ii) and (iii).

-22 COMMITMENTS AND CONTINGENCIES
+23 COMMITMENTS AND CONTINGENCIES

-(i) The Company has incurred approximately \$13 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flow-through agreements.
+(i) The Company has incurred approximately \$13 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flowthrough agreements.
 As noted in Note 3 to these consolidated financial statements, there is a risk that some or all of these claims may be disallowed.
 To the extent that the costs are disallowed as deductions to shareholders, additional tax attributes would be created for the Company which would be considered for recognition at that time.
 Additional costs may be incurred.
-The Company has indemnified the subscribers of current and previous flow-through share offerings against any tax-related amounts that become payable by the shareholder as a result of the Company not meeting its expenditure commitments.
+The Company has indemnified the subscribers of current and previous flowthrough share offerings against any tax-related amounts that become payable by the shareholder as a result of the Company not meeting its expenditure commitments.